Do you want bigger shoulders? Then try these shoulder workouts and exercises to add mass to your delts.

 - Posterior or Rear Deltoid – draws the arm backward when the arm is perpendicular to your body.

 The deltoids are quite possibly the most used muscle group in the body.
 They possess a near 360 rotational ability and are involved in all upper body exercises.
 The front delts, in particular, are heavily involved in all of your chest pressing and your back pulling work.
-In fact, a lot of guys are hitting their delts more than their pecs on presses because they have the bench angled too high.
+In fact, a lot of guys are hitting their delts more than their pecs on presses because they have the weight bench angled too high.
 The net result is that there are a lot of over-trained front delts out there.
 Remember that this portion of the delt is a relatively small strip of muscle.
 Make sure that its development is balanced with that of the middle and posterior portions of the muscle.

 Training For Shoulder Mass